CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 3. What should be stored in each Task object?
 4. How should we handle initialization of the task list?
 5. How should we handle modifications to the task list?
-6. How should the work be split up?
+6. How should the split the work amoung our members?
+7. How should we divide the functionality of the editable TaskList in terms of JavaScript files?
-7. Consider one or more TaskList objects.
+8. Consider one or more TaskList objects.
-8. How do we deal with the user refreshing the page?
+9. How do we deal with the user refreshing the page?
-9. Is it much easier to work with the task list if it’s converted to a Session object?
+10. Is it much easier to work with the task list if it’s converted to a Session object?
-10. How should we handle the interactivity of the task list?
+11. How should we handle the interactivity of the task list?
-11. Should we rebuild or re-render the task list every time it's updated?
+12. Should we rebuild or re-render the task list every time it's updated?

 ## Decision Outcomes